Rome: inspiring, romantic and dynamic

 And, of course, world known Italian cuisine, together with genuine Italian espresso and gelato are major part of your visit to this magnificent city!

-There are plenty of attractions in Rome, both inside the city and in immediate surroundings.
+There are plenty of attractions and landmarks to see in Rome, both inside the city and in immediate surroundings.
 Some of them are in the top five world attractions.
-We are listing here only top 20-25 of them.
+We are listing here only top 20-25 of them we highly recommend to visit:

 Colosseum.
 The Roman Colosseum, known as the Flavian Amphitheater, is one of the most prominent monuments in the capital.
 More than 6 million people visit it annually.
 St. Peter’s Basilica.
 Located in the Vatican City, St Peter’s Basilica is considered one of the holiest temples and an important pilgrimage site of the Catholic Church.
 Roman Forum.
 The Forum was built from the earliest times of Rome, in a valley separating the Capitoline and Palatine Hills and remained in use after the eventual decline of the region.